mgrimpo/copy-selected-tab-info/README.md

 The add-on can be installed through the [Firefox Add-On Gallery](https://addons.mozilla.org/de/firefox/addon/copy-selected-tab-info/).

 ## Usage
-Select tabs in the tab bar.
-Right click anywhere on the tab bar and hover over the "Copy Select Tab Info" context menu entry.
-Select among the available formats for copying the URLs and titles of the selected links.
+1. Select tabs in the tab bar.
+2. Right click anywhere on the tab bar and hover over the "Copy Select Tab Info" context menu entry
+3. Select among the available formats for copying the URLs and titles of the selected links.

+Alternatively:
+1. Select tabs in the tab bar.
-Alternatively, click on the 'Copy Selected Tab Info' toolbar button created by this extension to copy the URLs and titles of the selected tabs.
+2. Click on the 'Copy Selected Tab Info' toolbar button created by this extension to copy the URLs and titles of the selected tabs.

 ## Attributions